We Love Memphis For Music, Music Shrines And Elvis

 The Lorraine Motel, site of Dr. Martin Luther King’s assasination in 1968, has been preserved as part of the National Civil Rights Museum.

-While you’re in the downtown area, don’t miss a more somber, but profoundly important site, the National Civil Rights Museum housed in the remodeled Lorraine Motel, where Martin Luther King was gunned down in 1968.
-(Read more about MLK and Memphis.)
+While you’re in the downtown area, don’t miss a more somber, but profoundly important site, the National Civil Rights Museum.
+The remodeled Lorraine Motel, where Martin Luther King was gunned down in 1968, houses this important collection.
 Not all would call it fun, but it is an essential stop.
 Educational exhibitions focus on all the key moments of the Civil Rights Movement.

-If you want to break up the somber mood, treat the kids (and the kid in you) to the famous Duck Walk at the Peabody Hotel.
+If you want to break up the somber mood, treat the kids to the famous Duck Walk at the Peabody Hotel.
 A flock of Mallard ducks spend their day in a fountain in the lobby of the historic hotel.
-Great fanfare surrounds their daily entry, when, as the elevator doors open, they waddle across the lobby to the fountain then waddle back to the elevator to return to their rooftop home.
-It’s been a tradition since the ‘30s and draws big crowds, so come early to get a good seat.
-Some people stay at the hotel to enjoy repeat performances each day.
-It’s that kind of town.
+Great fanfare surrounds their daily entry, when they waddle across the lobby to the fountain then waddle back to the elevator to return to their rooftop home.
+It’s been a tradition since the ‘30s.
+The ducks draw big crowds, so come early to get a good seat.

 Every kid who when asked what they want to be when they grow up has answered, “Firefighter,” is sure to love the Fire Museum of Memphis, located in Fire Engine House No. 1.
-The museum, currently closed for renovation, houses lots of interactive exhibits which include a life-size talking horse that discusses the days of horse-drawn fire trucks, a fire extinguisher simulator, an escape maze, and even a fire room, where you can feel the heat.
+Don’t miss the life-size talking horse that discusses the days of horse-drawn fire trucks.
+Plus, there’s a fire extinguisher simulator, an escape maze, and even a fire room where you can feel the heat.

-Kids will also enjoy the Children’s Museum of Memphis, celebrating its 30th year in the child-enrichment business.
+Kids will also enjoy the Children’s Museum of Memphis, celebrating more than three decades in the child-enrichment business.
 In addition to great temporary exhibits, there also has a 50-foot model of the Mississippi River kids can play in and a vertical “skyscraper” maze.
-Kids can also build and design their own house, pretend to be a dentist, sing karaoke, and much more.
+If you’re visiting in summer, the Splash Park is a must.

 Memphis Trip Planning Details